freeCodeCamp/guide/README.md

 Text should use the second person ("you") to help to give it a conversational tone.
 This way, the text and instructions seem to speak directly to the camper reading it.
 Try to avoid using the first person ("I", "we", "let's", and "us").

-If there are other Guide resources you think campers would benefit from, add them at the bottom in an "Other Resources" section.
+If there are other guide resources you think campers would benefit from, add them at the bottom in an "Other Resources" section.

 You can add diagrams, graphics, or visualizations as necessary.
 You can also embed relevant YouTube videos and interactive [REPL.it](https://repl.it/) code editors.